lmoresco/OpenModelica/README.Linux.txt

 $ ./configure --with-omniORB
 $ make # or make omc if you only want the omc core and not the qtclients

-How to compile on Linux or Cygwin (all from source)
+How to compile on Linux (all from source)
 ===================================================

 You need:
-    cygwin (http://www.cygwin.com) make sure to install gcc, make, readline lib. rml+mmc (http://www.ida.liu.se/~pelab/rml/)
+    rml+mmc (http://www.ida.liu.se/~pelab/rml/)
         Just grab it from subversion:
         svn co https://openmodelica.org/svn/MetaModelica/trunk mmc